-- As a result, dam storage for the BB dam was found dramatically decreasing trends throughout the year while the SR dam was detected increasing trends. - These insufficient and excess storage results indicate the increasing trends of water shortage in the BB and PS dam and also the rising trend of flood in the SK, SR and VRK reservoirs.
+- inflow of all reservoirs in rainy season has increasing trends. - For dam release from the reservoirs, generally increasing significant trends in dry season of release flow in all reservoirs.
+Only BB and SK dam has decreasing trends during rainy season. - As a result, dam storage for BB dam found dramatically decreasing trends throughout the year while the SR dam detected decreasing trends. - These insufficient and excess storage results indicate the increasing trends of water shortage in BB dam (Ping River basin) and PS dam (Pasak River basin) and also raising the trend of flood in SK dam (Nan River Basin) and both dams in Mae Klong River Basin.

-The further study will be combined with the analysis of the historical data and GCM outputs for development a new rule curve for adaptive dam reservoir operation.
+We showed the climate change impacts have been already appeared in water resources in Thailand.
+The further study will be combined with the analysis of the historical data and GCM outputs.
+The analysis using a hydrologic model and GCM outputs are ongoing to predict future dam inflow under a changing climate to develop a new rule curve for adaptive dam reservoir operation.